 How to Center DEI in Teaching

-This page provides a list of concrete strategies and examples for how to intentionally enhance Diversity, Equity and Inclusion (DEI) in your teaching.
-These are organized by elements of course design and delivery, illustrating the numerous ways that one can infuse DEI into your courses and teach more inclusively.
+This section provides concrete strategies and examples for how to intentionally enhance Diversity, Equity and Inclusion (DEI) in your teaching.
+These are organized by elements of course design and course delivery, illustrating the numerous ways that one can infuse DEI into your courses and teach more inclusively.
 Each element of course design and delivery contains numerous strategies, broadly applicable across disciplines and course formats.

 How do I use these strategies?

 - Select and read about a strategy that intrigues you.
-Each strategies lists at least two or more concrete, disciplinary examples that illustrate how the strategy can be implemented in different contexts.
+Each strategy lists at least two or more concrete, disciplinary examples that illustrate how the strategy can be implemented in different contexts.

 - As you consider how to adapt a strategy or example to your own teaching, be mindful of the short list of considerations (i.e., best practices for implementation).
 The efficacy of any teaching strategy depends on its implementation.